This requires a bit of set up, so stick it out:

 The conservatives who still believe Obama isn’t an American despite the fact that he could have been born on the Moon and still been a US citizen by virtue of his mother’s status?

 Try prying that from their cold, dim heads.

 Certainly, not every conservative believes the exact same bullshit, but a surprising majority adhere to the same beliefs.
 Also there are non-conservatives who believe some bullshit as well.
 But the staggering difference is in just how much more unwilling conservatives are to adjust their worldview based on the facts.
 It would be easy to say that they must simply be stupid, or that they are scientifically illiterate.
 But that’s not necessarily the case (even though there seems to be a downward correlation between conservatism and IQ).
 The reality isn’t that conservatives are stupid, or that they won’t accept facts they don’t like… the reality is that they can’t.

 But why would someone with what appears to be a functioning brain not be able to recognize facts?

 The reason, it would seem, is based on relatively recent evolution.

-When our primate ancestors found themselves in a hostile environment of dangerous animals with sharp pointing things, the number one tool for survival was fear.
+When our primate ancestors found themselves in a hostile environment of dangerous animals with sharp pointy things on five out of six ends, the number one tool for survival was fear.
 In the dangerous epochs of human evolution, fear was a trait that increased the individual’s chances of survival.

 If you and I were Australopithecus walking through the jungle three million years ago, and we both heard a rustle in the bushes, the one of us who took off running would more likely go on to procreate and have offspring with the same instincts, while the one of us who stuck his head in the bush out of curiosity would more likely wind up as something’s dinner.